Cochleosaccular degeneration with progressive cataracts

 Cochleosaccular degeneration with progressive cataracts, also known as autosomal dominant progressive sensorineural hearing loss and cataracts is a rare genetic disorder characterized by the adult-onset combination of cochleosaccular degeneration and progressive cataract which is transmitted as an autosomal dominant trait for generations in entire families, essentially resulting in familial deafblindness.
 Additional features include unstable gait.
-Only 15 cases from 2 mutli-generational families in the United States and Italy (respectively) have been described in medical literature.
+Only 15 cases from 2 multi-generational families in the United States and Italy (respectively) have been described in medical literature.